CCGS Private Robertson V.C.

 CCGS Private Robertson V.C. is the first vessel of the Canadian Coast Guard's s.
 The ship entered service in 2012, tasked with enforcing Canadian maritime law within Canada's nautical borders.
-The ship is in active service and is based at CCG Patricia Bay in Sidney, British Columbia.
+The ship is in active service and is based at the Bedford Institute of Oceanography in Dartmouth, Nova Scotia.
+It was previously based at CCG Patricia Bay in Sidney, British Columbia.